 The core of HTC is comprised of graduate students at the University of Denver.
 At this time, we do not have volunteer or employment opportunities for those who are not students at DU.
 We urge you to look at our partners’ websites to find ways to give your time to anti-trafficking efforts in Denver.

 How to Become a Research Associate

-HTC research associates are usually graduate students in the Josef Korbel School of International Studies (though we have had students from the Social Work and Disaster Psychology programs as well).
+HTC associates are usually graduate students in the Josef Korbel School of International Studies (though we have had students from other University of Denver programs as well).

-If you are an incoming student at DU, and you are interested in becoming a research associate at the HTC, you must follow the following steps:
+If you are an incoming student at DU and you are interested in working with the HTC, please send a cover letter and resume to email@example.com.

 This process is subject to change, and may be updated based on evaluation of its appropriateness and efficacy.